Skarsjövallen

 Skarsjövallen, because of sponsorship reasons formerly known as Markbygg Arena, HA Bygg Arena, Starke Arvid and Uddevalla Arena, is a football stadium in Ljungskile, Sweden.
 The stadium holds 6,000 people, but the capacity can quickly be expanded to 8,000, if needed.
+It is the home stadium of Ljungskile SK.

-It is the home arena of Ljungskile SK.
+Skarsjövallen was inaugurated in 1984.
+When Ljungskile reached the Swedish top-tier Allsvenskan in 1996, the stadium was brought to standard with parts from newly-renovated Olympia in Helsingborg.
+After having changed names eight times between 2006 and 2017 for sponsorship reasons, the stadium name returned to the original Skarsjövallen in 2017.
+It had been named HA Bygg Arena 2006–2007, Starke Arvid Arena 2008–2010, Markbygg Arena 2011–2012, and Uddevalla Arena from 2015.